quickwit-oss/quickwit/docs/reference/cli.md

 Searches the index stored at `index-uri` and returns the documents matching the query specified with `query`.
 The offset of the first hit returned and the number of hits returned can be set with the `start-offset` and `max-hits` options.
 Given the query doesn't explicitly contains fields, it's possible to restrict the search on specified fields using the `search-fields` option.
 Search can also be limited to a time range using the `start-timestamp` and `end-timestamp` options.
 These timestamp options can particularly be useful in boosting query performance when using a time series dataset and only need to query a particular window.

-TODO: complete this description when API is stabilized (target fields, start/end datetime, datetime format)

 *Synopsis*

 ```bash